 The information technology infrastructure for your EHR implementations should incorporate robust security protocols and quick disaster recovery strategies to guarantee efficiency and high uptime.
 Its architecture should include components such as registries, interoperability, security, privacy, and safety.

 One non-negotiable: your system must be HIPAA compliant.
 You can always work with an expert EHR vendor or consultant to ensure complete compliance.

 Beyond software, you will also need to assess and implement your hardware needs.
 Hardware preparation entails additional printer installation and supplying each staff member with the appropriate technology tools.

 5. Transfer data

-Once your infrastructure is ready, the next step when implementing a certified ehr software is data transfer from your legacy system.
+Once your infrastructure is ready, the next step when implementing certified healthcare software is data transfer from your legacy system.
 Start by analyzing the best approach for patient and physician ease.
 Seamless data migration reduces clinical staff frustrations and improves user buy-in.
 To ease the data transfer process, consider:

 - Defining the migration parameters; what needs to be transferred and how large the backup should be